-Our skin reflects our inner health, that is to say, that if the body is healthy, the skin will also look clean and glowing.
+Our skin reflects our inner health, that is to say, if the body is healthy, the skin will also look clean and glowing.
 We often overlook the importance of proper skincare, as a result of which we develop many skin problems.
 A large number of people opt for ayurvedic remedies for skincare.
-There are many ayurvedic remedies for dry skin, sensitive skin, and normal skin.
-However, one must always choose the right ingredients and right skincare routine depending on his skin type.
+There are many preventive healthcare ayurvedic remedies for dry skin, sensitive skin, and normal skin.
+However, one must always choose the right ingredients and the right skincare routine depending on his skin type.

 In this article, we are going to tell you about a proper skincare routine, but before that, let’s first understand what is a skin: